 Error Amplifier Output: The error amplifier is a transconductance amplifier, so this output is a high-impedance current source.
 Connect voltage-regulation loop-compensation components from this pin to AGND.
 The on-time seen at the gate-drive outputs is proportional to the voltage at this pin minus an offset of approximately 125 mV.
 During normal operation, the error amplifier maintains a transconductance of 55 μS for small-signal disturbances on VSENSE, and shifts to ~290 μS when VSENSE deviates more than ±5% from VSENSEreg.
 During an AC-line Dropout condition, the error amplifier output is disabled and an internal 4-μA source discharges COMP for the duration of the Dropout condition.
 During a VSENSE-based OV event, an internal 2-kΩ resistor is applied from COMP to GND until the OV condition clears.
-During soft-start triggering events (UVLO, Disable, Brownout, HVSEN over-voltage, or Thermal Shutdown), the error-amp output is disabled and COMP is pulled low by an internal 2-k $\Omega$ resistor.
+During soft-start triggering events (UVLO, Disable, Brownout, HVSEN over-voltage, TSET-Fault, CS open-circuit, or Thermal Shutdown), the error-amp output is disabled and COMP is pulled low by an internal 2-k Ω resistor.
 The soft-start condition begins only after the triggering event clears and COMP has been discharged below 20 mV, ensuring that the circuit restarts with a low COMP voltage and a short on-time.
 (Do not connect COMP to a low-impedance source that would interfere with COMP falling below 20 mV.)
-During Soft-Start, the error amplifier high transconductance is enabled and COMP current is -125 $\mu$ A as long as VSENSE < VREF/2.
-Once VSENSE exceeds VREF/2, the high gain is disabled and only the small-signal gain capability is available with a maximum COMP current of approximately $-16 \mu A$ .
+During Soft-Start, the error amplifier high transconductance is enabled and COMP current is -125 uA as long as VSENSE < VREF/2.
+Once VSENSE exceeds VREF/2, the high gain is disabled and only the small-signal gain capability is available with a maximum COMP current of approximately -16 μA.
 Normal operation resumes once VSENSE > 0.983VREF (~5.9 V).

 Current Sense Input: Connect the current-sense resistor and the negative terminal of the diode bridge to this pin.
 Connect the return of the current sense resistor to the AGND pin with a separate trace.
 As input current increases, the voltage on CS will go more negative.
 This cycle-by-cycle over-current protection limits input current by turning off both gate driver outputs (GDx) when CS is more negative than the CS rising threshold (approximately -200 mV in two-phase operation and approximately -167 mV in single-phase and phase-fail condition).
 The gate drive outputs will remain low until CS falls to the CS falling threshold (approx. -15 mV).
 Current sense is blanked for approximately 100 ns following the rising and falling edge of either GDx output.
 This filters noise that may occur from gate-drive current or when inductor current switches from a power FET to a boost diode.
 In most cases, no additional current sense filtering is required.
 If external filtering is deemed necessary, or to prevent excessive negative voltage on the CS pin during AC-inrush conditions, a series resistor is recommended to connect the current sensing resistor to the CS pin.
-Due to the CS bias current, this external resistor should be less than 100 $\Omega$ to maintain accuracy.
+Due to the CS bias current, this external resistor should be less than 100 Ω to maintain accuracy.
+If the CS pin becomes open-circuited, the voltage on CS floats up to about +1.5 V. This condition is detected and treated as a soft-start-triggering fault condition (CS open-circuit).